 4. Possible side effects

 5. How to store ZYDOL® Solution for Injection

 6. Contents of the pack and other information

-ZYDOL Solution for Injection is used for the treatment of moderate to severe pain.
+ZYDOL Solution for Injection has been given to you for the treatment of moderate to severe pain.

-Talk to your doctor before taking ZYDOL Solution for Injection
+Talk to your doctor before receiving ZYDOL Solution for Injection if you:

 Epileptic fits have been reported in patients taking tramadol at the recommended dose level.
 The risk may be increased when doses of tramadol exceed the recommended upper daily dose limit (400 mg).

 Taking this medicine regularly, particularly for a long time, can lead to addiction.
 Your prescriber should have explained how long you will be taking it for and when it is appropriate to stop, how to do this safely.

 Rarely, increasing the dose of this medicine can make you more sensitive to pain.
 If this happens, you need to speak to your prescriber about your treatment.

 Addiction can cause withdrawal symptoms when you stop taking this medicine.
 Withdrawal symptoms can include restlessness, difficulty sleeping, irritability, agitation, anxiety, feeling your heartbeat (palpitations), increased blood pressure, feeling or being sick, diarrhoea, loss of appetite, shaking, shivering or sweating.
 Your prescriber will discuss with you how to gradually reduce your dose before stopping the medicine.
 It is important that you do not stop taking the medicine suddenly as you will be more likely to experience withdrawal symptoms.